News websites have the advantages of a constant stream of fresh content and special Google features such as Top Stories.

 News sites function a little differently than many other types of sites.
 Most visitors are drawn to news sites by breaking news content with a short expiration date.

-If you keep these guidelines in mind, you’ll be on your way to having a better-optimized news site.
+If you keep these guidelines in mind, you’ll be on your way to having a better-optimized news site and enjoy more traffic and readers, as a result.